 Top 9 Frontline Workforce Training startups

-These startups leverage mobile-friendly platforms for on-the-go learning, offer microlearning modules that deliver bite-sized knowledge bursts, and utilize gamified simulations to make practicing safety protocols, communication techniques, and specific job skills enjoyable and interactive.
+These startups develop mobile-friendly platforms for on-the-go learning, practicing safety protocols, communication techniques and specific job skills.

 1